GNOME/blueprint-compiler/docs/reference/templates.rst

 ID & Parent Parameters
 ~~~~~~~~~~~~~~~~~~~~~~

-The ID of a template must match the full class name in your application code.
-The ID can be used elsewhere in the blueprint to reference the template object, just like any other object ID.
+The type name that directly follows the ``template`` keyword is the type of the template class.
+In most cases, this will be an extern type starting with ``$`` and matching the class name in the application code.
+Templates for use in a `Gtk.BuilderListItemFactory <https://docs.gtk.org/gtk4/class.BuilderListItemFactory.html>`_ use ``ListItem`` as the type name instead.

-The parent type is optional and enables type checking for the template object.
+The parent type is optional, and may only be present if the template type is extern.
+It enables limited type checking for the properties and signals of the template object.

 Language Implementations